-Modify /cmd_vel max angular velocity to 60deg/s and max linear velocity to 0.5m/s (these are closer to the real speeds the Rover can go).
+Now modify /cmd_vel MAX ANGULAR VELOCITY to 60deg/s and MAX LINEAR VELOCITY to 0.5m/s - choose the right options from the drop-down lists.
+Those values are closer to the real speeds the Rover can go.

-These paramteres will modify the UI joystick scale to the proper realistic values.
+These parameters will modify the UI joystick scale to the proper realistic values.

-You should see jpeg video stream in the background and UI features together with a red joystick.
+You should see jpeg video stream in the background and UI features.
 Everyone who is logged to your account can see the same view as a spectator, but only one person can take over the control.

 Assemble IMU module to your Rover and follow the IMU tutorial to enable IMU data streaming to ROS environment.